HomeAll Buyer GuidesWhy Most AI Interviewer RFPs Miss What Actually Matters After Go-Live (2026)

 A second pattern shows up after the pilot.
 The buying team discovers that the platform looked configurable during evaluation, but that meaningful changes still require vendor intervention.

 That becomes a problem the first time a business unit wants shorter interviews, different knockout questions, a new intro, a different language flow, or a different scorecard.
 If every material workflow change depends on a services queue, the employer does not really control the system.
+This becomes a major bottleneck as open reqs per recruiter rose 56% between 2022 and 2024 (2024).

 What real configurability requires